Mostafa-Samir/zip-local/README.md

 * not being developer-friendly
 * having odd behaviors (like zipping the whole path to root along with the directory)

-So I wrote this to provide something free of three problems!
+So I wrote this to provide something free of the three problems!

 ## Installation